JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

  - **Boris Burrowfoot**.
 The gnomish innkeeper of the Happy Gnome

 ### Other
  - **Javette Durond**.
 An Ocredian human woman, and captain of the Silver Legion
     - She has been sent to Talonstone to investigate reports of monsters in the area, after being injured on the Legion's "front line" near the Pits of Emberfell.
+    - {% include hoverImage.html text="Image" image="characterImages/Javette.jpg" %}
+ - **Bilry**.
+A White Islander human man, and agent of the Whispering Hand
+    - Formerly the captain of a White Isles ship, after becoming wheelchair bound he opened a shop in Talonstone as a front for a Whispering Hand

+## Unaligned NPCs and Organizations
+The continent contains several organizations which have not (yet) sided with either Faldaria or the Ecclesia in the coming conflict.
+They have their own interests, and may be convinced to aid Faldaria...or stand in the party's way

+### Dark Circle
+The Dark Circle is a mysterious druidic organization formed of Avestrian druids and rangers.
+After a schism with the Circle which runs the Sanctuary over whether direct, violent, action should be taken against the Ecclesia, the Dark Circle was formed.
+The party witnessed that start of a Dark Circle ritual which is used to somehow transform Priests of the Redeemer into beastly constructs of earth and plants.
+ - **Brade** An elven ranger of the Dark Circle.
+Has an owl companion called Clarity
+   - {% include hoverImage.html text="Image" image="characterImages/brade.jpg" %}

+### The Brethren of Rhalagai
+Not much is known of the Brethren at this time, other than that they appear to be working with the Dark Circle
+ - **Vesmir** A male shifter of the Brethren, with greased hair and dark beady eyes.
+His voice resonates with itself, both low and whispery, and high and screechy
+    - Known to be a bat lycanthrope (a werebat)
+    - {% include hoverImage.html text="Image" image="characterImages/vesmir.jpg" %}

 ## Enemy NPCs